-Decline bench presses are the sister lift of flat bench presses, so anyone already comfortable doing flat benches can perform this movement.
-This exercise trains you to press weight away from your chest towards a more horizontal line above your head.
-This targets your upper pectoral muscles and triceps particularly well.
+The Decline bench press is similar to the flat bench press, so anyone already comfortable doing flat benches can perform this movement.
+Also, this exercise trains you to press weight away from your chest towards a more horizontal line above your head.
+Thus, this targets your upper pectoral muscles and triceps particularly well.

 On the bench set-up, put your feet on a step to create an extended range of motion.
 If you don’t have a decline bench press bench, you can do it with dumbbells using an incline bench press station or a flat bench with your back against a wall.
 Position your hands slightly wider than shoulder-width apart, and before you start the lift, take a deep breath and hold it.

 If you’re having trouble maintaining control during the lowering phase, it’s a sign that you’re using too much weight.
 Try reducing the load and see if that makes the exercise easier to control.
 When doing this exercise, always be aware of your range of motion.
 For example, don’t let your butt come up off the bench or your elbows flare out to the sides.
 Instead, keep your glutes and ab muscles tight.
 Also, maintain a straight line from your shoulders to your hips and knees.

 The pullover exercise is an isolation exercise that targets the chest, shoulders, and triceps.
 You can perform it with either a barbell or dumbbells.

 To perform the pullover exercise:

-- Lower the bar toward the floor behind you, then immediately come up again and lift it over your chest as you exhale, keeping your arms straight.
-Repeat for reps at a weight that elicits failure around 10 – 15 reps per set, depending on strength level.
+- Lower the bar toward the floor behind you, then immediately come up again and lift it over your chest as you exhale, straightening your arms.
+Repeat for reps at a weight that elicits failure, around 10–15 reps per set, depending on strength level.
 Again, a spotter may be required, as the descending weight is quite heavy.

 - You must maintain proper form for this exercise to avoid injury.
-Unlike bench presses, there are no bodyweights or spotters to hold you in place or help lift the weight if your strength fails mid-rep. Make sure your back is pressed against a bench with your head resting on the bench.
+Unlike bench presses, no bodyweights or spotters hold you in place or help lift the weight if your strength fails mid-rep. Make sure you press your back against a bench with your head resting on the bench.